opctl/opctl/introduction.md

 # Introduction

-opspec is a specification for defining, distributing, and orchestrating, containerized processes \[ops].
+opspec is a specification for defining, distributing, and running, orchestrations of containerized processes \[ops].

 ## Purpose